 Players should feel an increasing sense of mastery each time they play your game.
 After a player understands how to maximize his/her score, they are much more likely to move to cash tournaments.
 This can be accelerated by including a well-crafted Score Summary Screen which delivers drama and excitement while also measuring incremental progress.

 New and returning players can forget scoring nuances and may require a refresher to feel confident about their ability before competing for cash.
-A Score Summary Screen punctuates a player’s success, provides key insight, and should encourage more play.
+A Score Summary Screen punctuates a player’s success, provides key insight, and encourages more play.

 When your score tells a story, players can use it to inform what they need to do to improve, fostering deeper engagement with your game and longer term retention.
 Part of this requires your game to be deep enough for players to evolve in skill over time, but a huge part of this is ensuring you have the right feedback systems in place that players understand how to improve.

-Typically the Score Summary Screen is also used as a convenient place to reflect a player’s personal records and high scores.
+The Score Summary Screen is used as a convenient place to reflect a player’s personal records and high scores.
 You can see this in the example screenshot from Diamond Strike.
-We recommend leveraging the PlayerData API to store statistics such as High Score or Best Combo as custom PlayerData keys and then comparing a user’s personal records to their current match.
-See here for more details
+We recommend leveraging the Progression API to store statistics such as High Score or Best Combo as custom PlayerData keys and then comparing a user’s personal records to their current match.

-- Best Score - Skillz recommends tracking a player’s Best Score for the day, week, and all time via the PlayerData API and reflecting that information back to the user at the end of each match
+c.
+Best Score - Skillz recommends tracking a player’s Best Score for the day, week, and all time via the Progressoin API and reflecting that information back to the user at the end of each match

 Kinetic animation helps reveal large amounts of information without overwhelming players.
 Like dominoes, animation should lead the players eye, providing anticipation and impact.